dhairyapatel1506/youtube-downloader/README.md

   - ```pip install -r requirements.txt```
 ## Windows
 - **Step 3: Download and setup the ffmpeg executable file.**
-  1. You can download the ffmpeg zip file directly from **Requirements** or you can find it on their official <a href="https://ffmpeg.org/download.html">website</a>.
+  1. Download the ffmpeg zip file from **Requirements**.
   2. Once downloaded, extract it and look for _ffmpeg.exe_.
-  3. Now all that's left to do is to move it to the same folder as your python (_main.py_) file.
+  3. Now all that's left to do is to move it to the same folder as the _main.py_ file.
 ## Linux
 - **Step 3: Install ffmpeg.**
   - ```sudo apt install ffmpeg```